 The situation was captured on video from a helmet-mounted GoPro and offers a first-person perspective of the dangerous engagement.
+Check out the video in its entirety below:

 The heart-pounding video appears to show at least three men inside the armored military vehicle actively engaged with enemy combatants.
 The soldiers quickly communicate with one another in order to zero in on the threat, and the intensity of the situation can be heard in their voices.